C191068/Ali_Khatami_EtherJs10/README.md

 So we all gonna need Sepolia RPC URL and Sepolia private key <br>

-If we want to do everything on our own <br>
+If we want to do everything on our own in a full decentralized context  <br>